oligregz/data-collector/README.md

 <br>

-## 👀 Attention
+## 👀 Attention 👀
+- Make sure to configure the environment variables for your local database or in a container (like in docker) and change the name of the .example.env file to .env .
-The api runs on port 3399.
+- The api runs on port 3399.
-For the scraped data to be stored in the database, the API must be running.
+- For the scraped data to be stored in the database, the API must be running.

 <br>